shristiguptads/job-matcher-python/README.md

 # Job Matcher using Python

-This project matches users to the most relevant jobs based on their skills, location, and experience.
+I made this project as part of my internship task to learn how data and logic work together in Python.

 ## How it works
 1. User inputs their details.